AI Email Management for Virtual Assistants: Best Tools and Workflows (2026)

 Folk is the strongest tool at this intersection for VA workflows.
 It combines contact management with email tracking, pipeline views, and one-click contact capture from LinkedIn and Gmail via the folkX Chrome extension.
 Every email interaction is automatically logged to the relevant contact record, no manual data entry.

-For VAs who manage relationships on behalf of clients (prospecting, partnerships, recruiting, sales follow-up), Folk replaces the disconnected combination of inbox + spreadsheet with a single interface.
+For VAs managing relationships on behalf of clients — prospecting, partnerships, recruiting, sales follow-up — Folk replaces the disconnected inbox + spreadsheet combination with a single, self-updating interface.

 Pricing (annual): Standard $24/month | Premium $48/month | Custom from $80/month | 14-day free trial | No free plan